 - Anti-terrorism task force coordinators attempt to stay one step ahead of terrorists, preventing attacks through the use of intelligence and security.
 They must know how to interrogate suspects and put together information from a variety of sources to determine if an area is under the threat of a terrorist attack.
 These individuals must maintain contact with airlines, public administrators, and local and state police in order to look for suspicious activity that may be related to terrorism.
 They must be able to gather and piece together intelligence on a local and national level in order to prevent all manners of terrorist attacks, from bombings to hijackings.
 These coordinators also must pay attention to their budget.
 Deciding how much manpower is needed and what pay scale is to be used is just one part of the financial end of being a task force coordinator.
 They must request and obtain funding from the federal government and elsewhere before they can do anything.

 - Corporate security managers must regulate the entire security force for a company, conducting interviews and hiring skilled men and women.
 They must plan and execute security measures, such as assigning patrols, guarding entrances, and installing security alarms and cameras.
-Security managers must stay abreast of the latest technologies that may help their employers stay more secure.
 Corporate security managers also work within a budget.
 If they believe more security is needed, they must first advise the company's board of directors so that more funds can be allocated to the security force of the company.
 They then hire more guards or install more security measures appropriately.

 - The fire chief must be a seasoned firefighter as well as a skilled administrator.
 The daily concerns of keeping firefighters safe must be balanced with the restrictions of budget and staffing.
 One of the most important jobs of the fire chief is ensuring that appropriate funding is available for the firefighters to do their jobs safely and effectively.
 They must always be on the lookout for new technology that may help the department more effectively fight fires.
 If they feel that the technology is appropriate and cost-effective, they must petition for funds in order to obtain it.
 The fire chief is also in charge of deciding which of his team gets promoted up the ranks.
 This means being a skillful judge of character, as well as recognizing specific achievements within the department and rewarding them.

 - The chief of police oversees an entire police department.
 The chief is in charge of making sure that the budget is sufficient and that the needs of the department are being met.
 This ensures that the department can properly do its job protecting the citizens of a city or town.
 A police chief's main duty is ensuring that her officers are as safe as possible while they protect the populace.
-This means keeping an eye on technological trends that may help the officers perform in a more safe and effective way.
-Also important is keeping an eye on crime trends in the city, in order to create plans that will counter the criminal activity.
+This means keeping up with technological trends that may help the officers perform in a more safe and effective way.
+Also important is keeping an eye on crime trends in the city, in order to create plans to counter criminal activity.